8ta4/say/README.md

 1. When `say` asks for the API key, paste it in.

-1. If asked, let your terminal access your mic.

-1. If asked, allow Visual Studio Code to open.
+1. If asked, allow Visual Studio Code to access your mic.

 ## Cost